lucia-auth/lucia/documentation/collection/main/learn/basics/keys.md

 ### Primary keys

-The primary keys are a special type of persistent keys.
-It is created alongside the user and can only be deleted alongside the user.
+Primary keys are a special type of persistent key.
+They are created when the user is created and can only be deleted when the user is deleted.
 This ensures the authentication method the user used for creating the account cannot be deleted (leading to a lockout) if someone else gains access to it.

 ### Persistent vs. Single use

-Single use keys are single use only and is deleted on read.
-You can configure it to expire after a set duration of time as well.
+Single use keys are single use only and are deleted on read.
+You can also configure a single use key to expire after a set duration of time.
 This is useful for implementing single use verification tokens for one-time passwords and magic links.
 This type of key can also hold passwords.

 ## Use keys